Are you looking for cool apps that pay you???

 Apps That Pay You to Do Tasks & Mystery Shop

-Uber isn't exactly a quick way to make money, but if you love driving and you don't mind driving other people around, it might be the best side hustle for you.
+Uber isn't exactly a quick way to make money, but if you love driving and don't mind driving other people around, it might be your best side hustle.

 Lyft, like Uber, is an excellent app if you're looking for a job that lets you set your own hours.
 If you live in a metro area, where many people use ride-sharing apps, Lyft might be a perfect gig for you.